gladyschenyx/foundational_hpc_skills/intro_to_c/README.md

 ```
 * i represents the variable whose value is used in the format tag

-The Result of Example 3 would be: The value of the integer is 2
+Result: The value of the integer is 2

  <ins>Example 4</ins>:
  ```